Local NewsCrime

 Motion to strike Siegel's testimony from the record by jarah.wright on Scribd

-Dorsey ultimately agreed with the prosecution noting that without cross-examination, it prevents prosecutors from testing the truth of Siegel's direct testimony and equal opportunity to challenge her narrative about how the funds were used.
+Judge Jennifer Dorsey ultimately agreed with the prosecution, noting that without cross-examination, prosecutors wouldn't be able to test the truth of Siegel's direct testimony.

 Michele Fiore trial